sass/sass/doc-src/HAML_CHANGELOG.md

 * Fixed a bug in outer-whitespace nuking where whitespace-only Ruby strings blocked whitespace nuking beyond them.

+* Use `ensure` to protect the resetting of the Haml output buffer against exceptions that are raised within the compiled Haml code.

 ## [2.2.10](http://github.com/nex3/haml/commit/2.2.10)

 * Fixed a bug where elements with dynamic attributes and no content